h4rvey-g/ob-Notes/USMLE/Cardiology/Acute rheumatic fever.md

 	- ECG features of pericarditis

 >[!tip]
->Whenever you see marked left atrial abnormality or [[atrial fibrillation]] in the presence of right ventricular hypertrophy signs, always think about rheumatic mitral valve disease.
+>Whenever you see marked <span style="background:rgba(240, 200, 0, 0.2)">left atrial abnormality or [[atrial fibrillation]] in the presence of right ventricular hypertrophy signs</span>, always think about rheumatic mitral valve disease.
 Mitral stenosis is the only single lesion that can readily account for the combination of left atrial enlargement and right ventricular hypertrophy.

 ---
 # Treatment
-<% tp.file.cursor() %>

 ---